 - Wrap tightly.
 To keep the cake from drying out, wrap it tightly.
 A layer of plastic wrap and foil is best.

-- When ready to eat, remove the pound cake from the freezer.
+- When ready to enjoy, remove the pound cake from the freezer.
 Let it thaw at room temperature.
 Don’t rush defrosting by placing the cake in an oven.
 This can dry out the cake.

 Gluten-Free Pound Cake